google/git-tree/README.md

 *This is not an officially supported Google product.*

-`git-tree` is a wrapper around `git log --graph` that heuristically determines what set of commits should be displayed.
+`git-tree` is a wrapper around `git log` that heuristically determines what set of commits should be displayed.
 It is designed for use with branch-heavy workflows similar to those supported by the [Mercurial `evolve` extension](https://www.mercurial-scm.org/wiki/EvolveExtension).

 Command-line arguments are passed through to `git log`, allowing the user to set